 7. Harvest Your Rainwater – Use a rain barrel to collect your roof’s runoff.
 Use this water on your garden.
 Water can be one of the biggest expenses in your garden.
 Rain is free.
 Free is good.
 At the very least, have a bucket in your shower.
 Catch all that water that normally runs down the drain while you are waiting for it to get hot.
 Use it to water.
 I’ve done this for years on my pots.

 8. Repurpose in the Garden – If you plan to grow your garden in pots, think outside the pottery pot.
 Do you have anything else around the house you could grow your garden in?
-If these weeds can grow in a wheelbarrow, think what lettuce could do!

 You can also use fabric scraps to tie up plants like tomatoes.
 Or use plastic knives to mark your crops.
 Use a clear shower curtain to shelter your rows.
 I’m sure you can come up with hundreds of ideas for repurposing in the garden.